MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/resolve-backlog-reorder-issues.md

 ms.date: 10/17/2023
 ---

-# Fix reodering and nesting issues on your backlog
+# Fix backlog reorder, nest, and display issues

 <a id="display-hierarchy">  </a>